Reduce marine noise and vibration on vessels

 - Environmental noise measurements

-FORCE Technology is authorized by the Danish Maritime Authority to perform noise measurements on ships.
+FORCE Technology is authorised by the Danish Maritime Authority to perform noise measurements on ships.

-Our vast experience with noise and vibration related issues from other ships and our state-of-the art measurement equipment provides you with a sound basis for providing trouble-shooting measurement assistance, so that your acoustics issues can be solved.
+Our vast experience with noise and vibration-related issues from other ships and our state-of-the-art measurement equipment is a sound basis for providing troubleshooting measurement assistance that can help solve your acoustics issues.

 Machine noise and vibrations